-To access these lesson plans and teacher guide, head to the resources page below.
+To access these lesson plans and the teacher guide, head to the resources page below.

 The important details

-Pupils are tasked with saying “thank you" to the NHS after their learning in the core resources about the job roles and opportunities available.
+Pupils are tasked with producing a piece of artwork (painting, drawing, collage or video, for example) or writing (a poem, story or song) based on their learning in the core resources while showcasing the job roles and opportunities available.

-Pupils should be encouraged to reflect on which job or team they want to say "thank you" to and create the thank you.
+Pupils should be encouraged to reflect on the job or teams they have learnt about.

 Challenge pupils to think about: